Skip to Main Content

 Productions frequently ask how a fixer differs from a line producer or production coordinator.
 The confusion is reasonable — the roles overlap in certain areas — but they serve fundamentally different purposes within a production's structure.

-• A line producer manages the overall production budget, schedule, and operational execution
+• A line producer manages the overall shoot budgets, schedule, and operational execution

-• A production coordinator handles administrative tasks — call sheets, travel bookings, paperwork, and crew communications
+• A production coordinator handles administrative tasks — call sheets, travel bookings, forms, and crew communications

 Where the Roles Overlap in Ireland